muhdadib01/Data-Analyst-Project/README.md

 ## Overview

-This project aims to predict the likelihood of a person having diabetes based on various health indicators and demographic information.
+This project aims to predict the likelihood of a person having diabetes based on various health indicators.
 Machine learning techniques are employed to analyze a dataset containing relevant features and corresponding diabetes outcomes.

 ## Dataset